-I've been a jazz fan for many years and subscribed to DownBeat (and Guitar Player and Modern Drummer and ...) when I was younger.
+I've been a jazz fan for many years.
+When I was younger, I subscribed to DownBeat (and Guitar Player and Modern Drummer and ...).
 However, I haven't kept up with the jazz world lately so I was surprised at how many of the artists I recognized.
 Many of these guys (yes, it's mostly guys) were heroes of my youth - and I'm not that young anymore.

 I decided to collect data on their ages.

 There are 28 unique artists on the list.
 For groups, I used the group's leader.
 For duets, I used both people.
 The average age is 60*.
 The first quartile is 47, and the third is 75.